-Whole building mechanical ventilation is not required in buildings with a calculated 20 CFM natural ventilation per occupant or greater or when the minimum calculated flow rate is less than 15 CFM.
-DOE funds shall not be used for buildings when whole building ventilation is not installed due to 20 CFM natural ventilation rule.
+Whole-building mechanical ventilation is not required in buildings when the minimum calculated flow rate is less than 15 CFM.

 Whole building ventilation shall be installed either continuously or on an intermittent rate that meets the minimum required flow rate.
 Exhaust only whole building ventilation installed in full bathrooms and/or kitchens additionally shall meet local exhaust requirements.